How to Print like Peter Lik?

 Here is the last video to serve as inspiration to those who doubt their ability to achieve a similar gallery look.
 All you need is some investment of time and effort to produce your own acrylic-mounted print.

 Alexander Gubski Photography is an independent business.
-Alexander Gubski is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the owners of respective brands mentioned on this website.
+Alexander Gubski is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the owners of the respective brands mentioned on this website.
 As well as with any of their subsidiaries or their affiliates.

 All brand names, as well as any related names, marks, emblems, and images, are registered trademarks of their respective owners.